Sawndip

 Sawndip (Sawndip: 𭨡𮄫; (Note: The character for saw meaning either book or written character, 𭨡, has a 'book' radical on the left and a 'scholar' radical on the right.
 Similarly, ndip 'raw', 'uncooked', 'unripe', 𮄫, is composed of the and radicals.
 At present, there are limitations in displaying Zhuang logograms as many have only recently been encoded in Unicode and are only supported by a few fonts.
 Sawndip characters have not been standardised, and different writers use different characters for the same word; the examples here are from Sawndip Sawdenj.) /za/) are Chinese characters used to write the Zhuang languages in the Chinese provinces of Guangxi and Yunnan.
 Sawndip is a Zhuang word that means "immature characters".
 The Zhuang word for Chinese characters used in the Chinese languages is sawgun (𭨡倱 'Han characters'); gun is the Zhuang term for the Han Chinese.
 Even now, in traditional and less formal domains, Sawndip is more often used than alphabetical scripts.

 Names

 Sawndip is also called old Zhuang script, usually used to distinguish it from the Latin-based Standard Zhuang.
 In Standard Chinese, the old Zhuang script is called Gu Zhuangzi or Fangkuai Zhuangzi.

 Sawndip and its synonyms can be used with a spectrum of narrow to broad meanings.
 The narrowest meaning confines its use just to characters created by Zhuang to write Zhuang and excludes existing Chinese characters.
 At its broadest, it includes all the "square" characters used to write Zhuang regardless of whether they are of Chinese or Zhuang origin.
 However, it is not always possible to determine the origin of a character.
 In this article the inclusive broader meaning is usually used.

-In Chinese, while usually old Zhuang script (古壮字) and square Zhuang script (方块壮字) are synonymous, when used contrastively, the former is restricted to those characters used before the founding of the Republic of China in 1911.
+In Chinese, while usually old Zhuang script and square Zhuang script are synonymous, when used contrastively, the former is restricted to those characters used before the founding of the Republic of China in 1911.